 These are hinged along the bottom edge and tilt inwards to open.
 Hopper windows are generally used to increase ventilation, in kitchens, basements, or bathrooms – and often paired with other windows (fixed or openable) or found above doors for extra light.
 They became popular during the 19th century, when transport was mostly by horse and carriage creating a dusty environment, enabling householders to let air into their home without having a large window open, which would let dirt in too.

 Inspired by the tall, floor-to-ceiling windows they saw during the Italian Wars, the French took this style of window and made it their own.
 Not only do these elegant windows let light flood into a room, but they offer practical access to balconies or internal rooms, which is why they are also often called French doors.
 Typically installed in pairs, French windows open outward, together, and were traditionally made from iron or wood.

 Sometimes known as an ‘oeil-de-bouef’ (or ox-eye window), these small round or elliptical windows add a decorative touch to period properties – and are French in origin.
 These windows usually resemble a wheel with glazing bars as ‘spokes’ and often feature in an upper storey, as a roof light or above a door in Georgian architecture.

-Adding unique character to period homes and heritage properties, there are a range of different styles of arched window including true arches, rakes, gentle arched-heads and even gothic arches.
-The Victorian’s were influenced by gothic architecture, and re-introduced gothic arched windows into the design of their buildings, often with sashes built in.
-These elegant windows – pointed rather than rounded at the top – are a distinctive feature in Victorian properties, letting the light into hallways and stair cases, and adding a dramatic look.
+Adding unique character to period homes and heritage properties, there is a range of different styles of arched window including true arches, rakes, gentle arched-heads, and even gothic arches.
+The Victorian’s were influenced by gothic architecture and re-introduced gothic arched windows into the design of their buildings, often with sashes built in.
+These elegant windows – pointed rather than rounded at the top – are a distinctive feature in Victorian properties, letting the light into hallways and staircases, and adding a dramatic look.